 in the era of the Cimmerian and Scythian migrations (VII-VI cen.
 BC)

 (The map from MASON RICHARD, 2004, 27).

-If some part of the Cimmerians advanced from Hungary to the Balkans, then it is very small, for there are no visible Cimmerian traces on the territory of Bulgaria (MELUKOVA A.I., 1979: 6).
-Thus, it should be assumed that the Cimmerians penetrated into the Transcaucasus or through the Derbent Pass, or through the Daryal Gorge, or Belorechensky Pass, but not through the Bosporus or the Dardanelles.
+One way or another, some part of the Cimmerians advanced from Hungary to the Balkans, but did not stay there for a long time, because there are no noticeable Cimmerian traces on the territory of Bulgaria (MELUKOVA A.I., 1979: 6).
+Thus, it should be assumed that one stream of Cimmerians penetrated into the Transcaucasus

 In 50-60 years after the appearance of the Cimmerians in Asia Minor the Scythians invaded here too.
 Passing through the Derbent, they settled in Azerbaijan and founded their kingdom between the rivers Kura and Araks, that is somewhere near the Lake Sevan.
 Only then did they first encounter the Cimmerians.
 The Scythians may have even reached Iran.
 Asian sources recall the Scythian kingdom in the late 90s of the 6th century B.C., after which time no data in the history were found.
 It is believed that the bulk of the Scythians retreated back to the North Caucasus.

 Northern Black Sea Region and Asia Minor in the VII-VI cen BC